mmdmine/motarjem/Readme.md

 * Parsing and Translating from Persian
 * Android Support

-# Building
+# Building on Windows
-On Windows, You can use "Visual Studio" to build this project.
+You can use "Visual Studio" to build this project.

 Also, You can run `MSBuild` from "Developer Command Prompt".